Dem Brudders

 Picture

-I believe the 707 had shorter landing gear than the DC-8, which made a long stretch a problematic engineering exercise.
+I believe the 707 had shorter landing gear than the DC-8, which made a lengthy stretch a problematic engineering exercise.
+Pilots still had to be very careful to avoid tail-strikes on takeoff and landing in the Super-DC-8's thanks to that super-long fuselage.
 Instead of modifying the 707 to compete with the Super DC-8, Boeing decided to build the 747.

 Picture